LucasB25/Partners-bot/README.md

 npm install
 ```

+- Initialized the command slashs `node slash.js`

-- Start the bot with `node src/index.js`
+- Start the bot with `node index.js`

 to snag all of the dependencies.
 Of course, you need [node](https://nodejs.org/download/release/v16.18.1/) installed.
 I also strongly recommend [nodemon](https://www.npmjs.com/package/nodemon) as it makes testing _much_ easier.